kcmerrill/writing/Knight Walker/Chapter 7 - Lucky number 7.md

 “Honest.
 I don’t know.
 All I know is I went camping.
 I woke up when I was sleep walking.
 I saw the notebook and that thing.”
 I said, as I pointed to the thing in the middle of the room.
 “Then you showed up.
 I’m here.
 I have no clue man.
 I have no clue what’s going on.
 That’s the god honest truth.”

 “So let me get this straight”, Wayne said, sarcastically.
-“You have a notebook on it, with all your information in it, with schematic and formulas that exactly match this transmitter.
+“You have a notebook, with all your information in it, with schematic and formulas that exactly match this transmitter.
 We find you tinkering with it and the best response you can come up with is ‘You were sleep walking’?”
 The rage clearly consuming Wayne.

 “You had 15 years of building and transmitting and THIS is the best excuse you could come up with?”.
 Wayne said again, as if to repeat himself in utter disbelief.